College of Osteopathic Medicine

 video Feature

-Nanami Yoshioka, MA, is the Assistant Manager of Standardized Participant Program and an Adjunct Instructor of Medical Simulation at the CHSU Simulation Center.
+Nanami Yoshioka, MA, is the Director of the Simulation Center and an Adjunct Instructor of Medical Simulation at the CHSU-COM.
 She is involved in simulation curriculum development that prepares students for work in the field.
 She also is the liaison between faculty and the Standardized Participants, developing case scenarios for students to experience during simulations.
 Learn more about how Yoshioka is shaping the next generation of medical professionals.

 Faculty Feature – Dr. Lisa Chun